miguelknals/ZZ-Pat/README.md

 # Changes

+2021-04-04

+- Support added for stpf with ssh.net

 2021-02-01

 - Now after downloading and processing a pat, some FXP are zipped or cleaned.
 Also fxz is